blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: target

       Primary target object for the constraint.
-The position of this object in the GE will be used as target for the constraint. **type** :class:`KX_GameObject`.
+The position of this object in the GE will be used as target for the constraint.

+      :type: :class:`KX_GameObject`.

    .. attribute:: subtarget

       Secondary target object for the constraint.
-The position of this object in the GE will be used as secondary target for the constraint. **type** :class:`KX_GameObject`.
+The position of this object in the GE will be used as secondary target for the constraint.

+      :type: :class:`KX_GameObject`.

       Currently this is only used for pole target on IK constraint.